|Impalas (male is shown here) and warthogs seem to get along well.|

 |Giraffe crossing the tar road in Kruger National Park.|

-This morning, after chopping and dicing for tonight’s dinner and vegetables for the wildlife, we headed to two of the three shopping centers in Marloth Park for a few grocery items, the Bush Centre and Marlothi.
+After chopping and dicing for tonight’s dinner and vegetables for the wildlife, this morning, we headed to two of the three shopping centers in Marloth Park for a few grocery items, the Bush Centre and Marlothi.

-Upon pulling into the Marlothi center we noticed a refrigerated truck.
+Upon pulling into the Marlothi center, we noticed a refrigerated truck.
 I was so excited to see it was the “fish guy” we’d heard so much about.
-Keeping in mind, Tom doesn’t eat fish, I had to consider a few factors when making a decision on what I’d purchase; one, that I’d be eating it alone and two, that the power could go out while we’re gone beginning in 12 days.
+Keeping in mind, Tom doesn’t eat fish.
+I had to consider a few factors when deciding on what I’d purchase; one, I’d be eating it alone, and two, that the power could go out while we’re gone beginning in 12 days.

 |Many different species do well together while grazing.|

-Power outages are common in Africa and if one occurs for more than a few hours while we’re gone, the contents of our freezer could totally be lost.
+Power outages are common in Africa, and if one occurs for more than a few hours while we’re gone, the contents of our freezer could be lost.
 As a result, I only purchased two boxes of frozen fish; Norwegian salmon and the popular South Africa kingklip.

-Although I’d never tried this fish since it often is breaded in restaurants, after hearing many great comments about it, I decided to give it a try.
+Although I’d never tried this fish since it is often breaded in restaurants, I decided to give it a try after hearing many great comments about it.
 I’m sure I’ll like the well-filleted boneless fish since I like almost all varieties of wild-caught fish.

 |Each time we visit Kruger, we’re gifted with spotting elephants.|

-Let’s face it, a lot of our lives are about food, whether we like that fact or not.
-Planning, prepping and preparing good meals is an integral part of our lives, especially when we get the opportunity to try some local favorites from time to time.
+Let’s face it, many of our lives are about food, whether we like that fact or not.
+Planning, prepping, and preparing good meals is an integral part of our lives, especially when we get the opportunity to try some local favorites from time to time.

 |We take a few photos through the car’s windscreen (windshield) when other options are possible.
 Tom washes all the car’s windows before we explore Marloth and Kruger Parks.|